petracoding/cloudythms/cloudythms/plugins/helper/README.md

 - Adds helpful css classes to post elements (which can be then used in your css or js)
   - '-tagged-TAG' for each tag you define in the settings, for example: '-TAGGED-my-art'
 - Shows/hides element with id #scrolltotop after scrolling a certain amount

+... and many more things that aren't done automatically, but which you can do with functions.

 ## Quick Start